bingosummer/docs-bosh/content/guide-multi-cpi-azure.md

 To add a second AZ (`z2`) to `East US 2` you need to perform the following actions with another Azure service principals.

+* Create a Virtual Network  named "boshvnet-crp"(10.1.16.0/20).
-* Create a Virtual Network (10.1.16.0/20)
+* Create a Subnet named "CloudFoundry" in Virtual Network "boshvnet-crp".
-* Create and configure network security groups if needed
+* Create a network security group named "nsg-cf", and configure it if needed.

+**Note**: the name of the resource can be changed, but you need to ensure the name of the resource is consistent with the cloud config.

 ---
 ## Connecting Virtual Network {: #connecting-vnets }